The Xometry app works best with JavaScript enabled!

 5. Oxy-gasoline gas welding

-One of the primary uses of gas welding services is repair work.
+One of the primary uses of gas welding is repair work.
 This technique is better than most at bridging gaps between parts.
 Other applications of gas welding include:

 1. Fabrication of sheet metal